lifelonglab/pyCLAD/docs/models.md

 Additional examples can be found in [examples/models](https://github.com/lifelonglab/pyCLAD/tree/main/examples).

-As another example, here is an adapter implementation for Isolation Forest, a popular one-class tree-based ensemble for anomaly detection.
-The implementation is based on the general <code>PyODAdapter</code> class:

 ### PyOD example
 Here is an example of how to use our <code>PyODAdapter</code> to implement existing PyOD models: